wazeerc/nao.ai/README.md

 - 💬 **Chat with any Model**: Seamlessly interact with any language model supported by [Ollama](https://ollama.com/search).
 - 🧠 **Reasoning Insights**: View the internal thought process of thinking/reasoning models.
+- 📑 **RAG Document Support**: Securely upload and chat with your documents (.pdf & .txt) using Retrieval-Augmented Generation.
 - 🔒 **Privacy-Focused**: All processing is done locally.
 Your data never leaves your machine.
 - 🪄 **Easy Docker Setup**: Get up and running with a single command using Docker Compose.